Coconut Milk Rice

 Instructions

-• Lightly rinse the rice.
+• Lightly rinse the rice for 30 seconds to one minute.

 • In a saucepan, add the coconut milk, water, sugar, and salt, and give it a stir.
 Add the rice.